 However, some women devastatingly experience more than one miscarriage.
 We call this recurrent pregnancy loss or recurrent miscarriage and while still not unusual – one in 20 couples experience two miscarriages in a row - it is obviously a sign that something isn’t working.

-If you’ve experienced two or more miscarriages in a row, come and talk to one of our Genea Fertility Specialists with miscarriage management expertise about how GeneSure may help you achieve your dream of getting pregnant and taking home a healthy baby.
+If you’ve experienced two or more miscarriages in a row, come and talk to one of our Genea Fertility Specialists with miscarriage management expertise about how GeneSure may be able to help you have a baby.
 We also run a Miscarriage Management Program for people who have experienced a number of miscarriages and would like to understand what is happening and how we can help get to the bottom of the problem.

 We understand that you often desperately want to know what causes a miscarriage but unfortunately there are a number of reasons why a pregnancy might end unexpectedly and it’s not always straightforward for your doctor to figure out why.
 While it’s worthwhile investigating for underlying causes, in 50 per cent of cases we will not find a medical explanation.
 And for these couples, the likelihood of a pregnancy after a miscarriage leading to the birth of a healthy baby is not that different to the overall chance of success based on the woman’s age.